 If you’re fishing along a shore, there’s a good chance that you can see clearly into the water beneath you.
 If this is the case, then vice versa, the fish can see you too.
 But luckily, you have the advantage of being above, so you can easily sneak up on them and watch them prod at your bait.

 When you’re fishing the bottom, a drop shot rig or a shaky head rig can work really well.
 Both of them look extremely natural and are easy to manipulate action-wise.
+When you are fishing at night, you can try these affordable night vision goggles.

 6. Use the Correct Lure